PyRepair/maniple/training-data/summarize-experiment/matplotlib/3/prompt_response_response_3.md

     self._snap_threshold = None
     self._joinstyle = 'round'
     self._capstyle = 'butt'
-    if self._fillstyle == 'none':
-        self._filled = False
-    else:
-        self._filled = True
+    self._filled = self._fillstyle != 'none'  # Set _filled based on fillstyle
     self._marker_function()
 ```

-By adding a conditional check for the fillstyle and setting `_filled` accordingly, we ensure that the marker is not filled when the fillstyle is set to 'none'.

-This updated code should resolve the issue with markers not being hollow when using `ax.scatter()` and setting the `MarkerStyle`'s fillstyle to 'none'.
-This will also address the error in the `test_marker_fillstyle()` test function.
+By setting `_filled` based on the `fillstyle`, the issue causing the markers to be filled instead of hollow should be resolved.